our 2020-2021 mascot

 Every year at the Richmond SPCA’s Fur Ball, which benefits our Cinderella Fund for sick, injured and neonatal orphaned animals, we auction off the opportunity to serve as our mascot for the coming year.

-This year, Bogey will represent the Richmond SPCA’s dogs and cats at fun Richmond SPCA events as well as at other important events around town.
-We are so excited to welcome Bogey as our 2018-2019 mascot!
+This year, Lily will represent the Richmond SPCA’s dogs and cats at fun Richmond SPCA events as well as at other important events around town.
+We are so excited to welcome Lily as our 2020-2021 mascot!

 Get the latest Richmond SPCA news: